tjyderrien/spp-extended-theory/README.md

 * Write message in the forum

-* Develop / correct a part of the program
+* Develop / correct a part of the program.
+Please document your contributions using dOyxgen style (see https://www.stack.nl/~dimitri/doxygen/manual/docblocks.html#pythonblocks).

 * Point out some mistakes.
 Suggest corrections.